fabib1209/Lotka-Volterra-Dynamics-Facilitate-Sustainable-Biocontrol-of-Wastewater-Sludge-Bulking/scripts/01LoadingData.md

 ```
 ## 02 Transforming the data

 Because of the categorical nature of the data, the abundances of Ca. Microthrix parvicella, Arcella spp., rotifers, filament density and type 0041-like bacteria got converted into percent to be able to compare them.
+Categories for each dataset are described in 'Data' under '00DataDescriptions'.

 ```
 ##------- DATASET 1----------######